 Flat hair doesn’t always occur solely at the roots.
 To give your strands an overall volume boost, use a curling iron to create voluminous curls throughout your mane.
 You can use a large-barrel curling iron to do this on two-inch sections of hair.
 Once you’ve curled all of your hair, use your fingers or a wide-tooth comb to gently brush through your curls and create a looser, more voluminous appearance.

 There’s a reason why your mane looks so voluptuous when you leave the salon — a blowout instantly creates hair that’s full of body and movement.
 One easy way to give yourself a blowout at home (without having to hold a round brush and blow-dryer simultaneously) is by using a blow-dry brush.
-Find all the details in our article, How To Use a Blow-Dryer Brush.

 You know what they say: fake it ‘til you make it.
 To instantly create the illusion of lifted hair, you can use a faux hairpiece.
 There are a plethora of hairpieces on the market that are specifically made for creating volume at the crown of your head.
-Look for one that has a curved, bump-like appearance that can be clipped to your head and hidden underneath the hair at the crown.
+Look for one that has a curved, bump-like appearance that can be clipped to your head and hidden underneath the hair.

 Many people are familiar with using hair extensions as a way to achieve longer-looking hair, and they can also be used to add volume.
-This is an ideal solution for those who find they have fine, flat hair daily.
-Don’t worry—extensions don’t have to be intimidating.
-Read more on How To Clip In and Style Hair Extensions.
+This is an ideal solution for those who find they have fine, flat hair daily, and the hair extensions of today are much easier to blend and pass as your own hair.

-If your ponytail is falling flat, there’s a simple solution: the double ponytail.
-For this, part your hair from ear-to-ear, creating a top and bottom section of hair.
+If your ponytail is falling flat, there’s a simple solution: the double ponytail. part your hair from ear-to-ear, creating a top and bottom section of hair.
 Clip the top section out of the way.
-Then, smooth the bottom section of your hair into a ponytail at the back of your head, securing with an elastic.
+Then, smooth the bottom section of your hair into a ponytail at the back of your head, securing it with an elastic.
 Release your top section of hair and smooth it into a ponytail directly above the ponytail you just created.
-Secure the two ponytails together with another elastic.
-Instant volume!
+Secure the two ponytails together with another elastic for instant volume.

 If you notice you have flat hair at the top of your head, a half-up hairstyle could be the solution.
 Create a top knot or party pony with the hair at the crown of your head.
 Let the rest of your hair fall free.
 Your partial updo will instantly add height to your flat strands.

-For a more permanent solution, ask your hairdresser to add layers to your cut.
+For a more permanent solution for voluminous hair, ask your hairdresser to add layers to your cut.
 They can help add volume to fine, flat hair.
 This style gives hair the illusion of having more body and movement.
-To get inspiration check out our article, The 40 Best Layered Haircuts.

 Hair mousse is another styling product those with flat hair should always have in their arsenal.
 Apply the L’Oréal Paris Advanced Hairstyle BOOST IT Volume Inject Mousse to damp hair before styling.
 The formula is infused with thickening agents to give your hair a long-lasting, bouncy look.

 Something as simple as a part change can give flat hair a boost.
 When you part your hair the same way for a long time, your hair can become accustomed to the way it falls.
 By switching your part, your roots will be brushed in a direction they aren’t used to going.
-This creates an arch-effect that will boost your roots.
+This creates an arch effect that will add volume to your roots.

 The hairspray you use to set your style can also make a difference when it comes to flat hair.
-Look for a hairspray that has a volumizing formula, like our L’Oréal Paris Elnett Satin Hairspray Extra Strong Hold Volume.
-The spray creates effortless volume for fresh, natural-looking styles that hold all day.
+Look for a hairspray that has a volumizing formula, like our L’Oréal Paris Elnett Satin Extra Strong Hold & Volume Hairspray.
+The spray creates effortless volume for a flexible style that will still hold all day.